 - How to meditate at home with help from Alexa and Google Assistant

 All of these work with every device capable of summoning the Google Assistant.
 This includes all Google- and Nest-branded smart speakers and displays, from the $50 Nest Mini, up to the flagship Google Home Max speaker and Nest Hub Max display.

 There are games for adults and children, games to play alone or with friends, and games which could help boost your memory skills with daily use.
 There's even an adventure game to play with Dustin from Stranger Things.

-Ask Google to play Lucky Trivia and the assistant almost bursts with excitement.
+Ask Google to play Are You Feeling Luck? (formerly known as Lucky Trivia) and the assistant almost bursts with excitement.
 Ours said: "Oh yeah!
 This is so much better than telling you about the weather!"

 Google then plays a little jingle and welcomes you as if you've just stepped onto the set of a TV quiz show, complete with applauding and laughing audience.
 The Assistant then asks how many contestants there are, assigns you with a random name (like 'Fluffy' or 'Sleepy Head'), then kicks off a five-round game of true or false on general knowledge.

 One for fans of the Netflix series Stranger Things, this activity sees you have a walkie-talkie conversation with Dustin from the show.
 First, you need to answer a question to prove he can trust you (what is Eleven's favorite food?), then Dustin takes you for a ride through a mini game based on the plot of the show.
 You're asked multiple-choice questions and Dustin's responses fit well to the answers you give (whether they are right or wrong), making the conversation feel surprisingly natural.

 SongPop asks you to pick a music genre, then plays snippets of songs for you to identify.
 Points are awarded for guessing either the track title or artist correctly, and for each question you can ask for a hint, which gives you three options for the answer.